OJB-Quantum/Navaho-Linguistics/README.md

 ### Common Shapes & Geometries in Navaho:

-Here, for now, I’ve placed your items into two clean markdown tables, preserving the spellings exactly as given, and capturing any parenthetical notes.

 #### 3D

 | English shape or object                  | Navaho (as provided)                    | Notes      |